Amin-MAG/My-Notes/Architecture-Patterns.md

 ## Event-Driven Architecture

-This pattern promote the production and consumption of events between loosely coupled software component and services.
+This pattern promotes the production and consumption of events between loosely coupled software components and services.

 By use of publishing and subscribing in this architecture, It allows for highly decoupled architectures.